-The MHYC preferred meeting point for boat transfers is the B Arm T-Head, as there is easy access .
+The MHYC designated meeting / evacuation point for transfers from a boat is the B Arm T-Head, as there is easy access .

 The Race Officer must notify MHYC Staff to meet the ambulance at the car park and to direct the attending emergency vehicle to the nominated location.